-- D-Lists: The career services office maintains career services distribution email lists, which are used to forward on relevant job and internship postings that are directly forwarded to us. - MAM Job Database: Please utilize the Job Search comprehensive spreadsheet for a full listing of available online locations - Social Media: We also highly encourage you to actively follow MAM-related social media networks (MAM @ CMU LinkedIn Group, MAM Facebook Group, @CMU MAM on Twitter, @CMU MAM on Instagram), as many jobs and internships are often posted there by MAM alumni and other professionals in the industry.
+- D-Lists: The career services office maintains career services distribution email lists, which are used to forward on relevant job and internship postings that are directly forwarded to us. - MAM Job Database: Please utilize the Job Search comprehensive spreadsheet for a full listing of available online locations - Social Media: We also highly encourage you to actively follow MAM-related social media feeds (MAM Facebook Group, @CMU MAM on Twitter, @CMU MAM on Instagram, CMU MAM Community Group), as many jobs and internships are often posted there by MAM alumni and other professionals in the industry.